arthurits/MemoryNumbers/README.md

 # MemoryNumbers
-A short-term memory game
+A short-term memory game.

-This is a multiproject .NET WinForms game which implements in order to train your short-term memory Copyright © 2020 by arthurits
+This is a multiproject .NET WinForms game which implements in order to train your short-term memory.

+Copyright © 2020 by arthurits